mverleg/file_endec/README.md

 * Pass keys by prompt, argument, environment, file or pipe.
 * Warnings for weak keys.
 * Shredding of deleted files.
+* Hiding of file name, size and metadata.

 In Docker
 -------------------------------